TendTo/Dotingestion2/README.md

 - `docker exec -it <container-name> bash` Get a terminal into the running container
 - `docker system prune` Cleans your system of any stopped containers, images, and volumes
 - `docker-compose build` Rebuilds your containers (e.g. for database schema updates)
-- `kubectl -n default rollout restart deploy` Restart all kubernetes pods
+- `kubectl -n default rollout restart deploy` Restart all Kubernetes pods

 ## Resources
 - [OpenDota](https://www.opendota.com/)